ThePrimeagen/rust-for-typescript-devs/README.md

 - _description_ – The description you want to show up in search engine results.
 - _keywords_ – The SEO keywords for this course.
 An array of strings
 - _productionBaseUrl_ – Typically useful for GitHub Pages.
 This adds a base path to your project.
 For GitHub Pages, this will be the name of your repo.
 For example, this site's base URL is `/next-course-starter` because the production URL for this site is `btholt.github.io/next-course-starer`.
 Do note this will also make your dev server's base URL this as well so you can catch problems before they go to production.
+- _csvPath_ – A CSV with the meta data for your lessons will be created at this path when you build the project.
+If you delete this config option it will not generate a CSV.

 ### styles/variables.css